Al Roker: Personal life

-On November 7, 2010, Roker ran in the ING New York City Marathon.
+In November 2010, Roker ran in the New York City Marathon.

 Roker is an honorary member of the Phi Beta Sigma fraternity.

-On May 10, 2021, Roker returned to his former stomping grounds in Cleveland to report on the city's reopening efforts following the COVID-19 pandemic, and while live on the Today Show, WKYC chief meteorologist Betsy Kling announced that the station had named the radar tower on top of the WKYC building the "Roker Tower" in his honor, and presented Roker a plaque to commemorate the occasion.
+In May 2021, Roker returned to his former stomping grounds in Cleveland to report on the city's reopening efforts following the COVID-19 pandemic, and while live on the Today Show, WKYC chief meteorologist Betsy Kling announced that the station had named the radar tower on top of the WKYC building the "Roker Tower" in his honor, and presented Roker a plaque to commemorate the occasion.

 Health

-On Thursday, June 7, 2001, Roker underwent a total knee arthoplasty (replacement, or "TKA") on his left knee.
+In June 2001, Roker underwent a total knee arthoplasty (replacement, or "TKA") on his left knee.

 In 2002, Roker underwent gastric bypass surgery to lose weight, which he said he did after failing at numerous diets.
 Eight months after the surgery, the New York Daily News reported he had dropped 100 lb from his 320 lb figure.
 Roker wrote about his battle with weight loss in Never Goin' Back: Winning the Weight Loss Battle For Good, published in 2013.

 In 2005, he had a back operation.
 He had another knee replacement surgery in 2016.

 In October 2018, Roker underwent emergency carpal tunnel surgery.

 In September 2019, he had a hip replacement surgery.

 In November 2020, he revealed he was diagnosed with prostate cancer in September 2020.
 He had a successful operation on November 9, and by November 17 he was at home recovering.

 In November 2022, after being absent from Today for a few days, Roker revealed he was in the hospital being treated for blood clots in his lungs.
-He returned to the show on January 6, 2023, revealing he also suffered from internal bleeding, which necessitated surgery, two bleeding ulcers, colon resection surgery, when part or all of the colon is removed, and gallbladder removal surgery.
+He returned to the show on January 6, 2023, revealing he also suffered from internal bleeding which necessitated surgery, two bleeding ulcers, colon resection surgery when part or all of the colon is removed, and gallbladder removal surgery.
 Roker credits his wife and NewYork-Presbyterian physicians and staff for saving his life.

 Charity work

 In 2007, Roker became an official supporter of Ronald McDonald House Charities and is a member of their celebrity board, called the Friends of RMHC.
-He also served as the official spokesperson for Amtrak's National Train Day, which took place on May 10, 2008.
+He also was the official spokesperson for Amtrak's National Train Day, which took place on May 10, 2008.

-Controversy

-2012 Olympic logo controversy

-The following day Roker stated, "I started joking about [the logo].
-I want to make this clear—I was not joking about epilepsy or anyone who suffers from epilepsy.
-We understand and know that this is a serious affliction and would never joke about that.
-We were joking about the logo—not about epilepsy.
-If anybody was offended, I heartily and really humbly apologize."